kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 To improve the benefit of this change:

 - This proposal is ensuring that whenever Machine ready is used, it always means the same thing (e.g. ready replica counters)
-- This proposal is also changing contract fields where ready was used improperly to represent initial provisioning (k8s API conventions suggest to use ready only for long-running process).
+- This proposal is also changing contract fields where ready was used to represent initial provisioning of infrastructure or bootstrap secrets (so ready had different meanings).

 All in all, Machine's Ready concept should be much more clear, consistent, intuitive after proposed changes.
 But there is more.